mooreniemi/figtree/README.md

-# Figtree
+# Figtree 🌳
 ## about
 A parser and transformer for loading `.ini` files into Ruby dot notation accessible objects. `.ini` is not a standardized format.
-But the parser and transformer are easy to extend, unlike regex. :)
+But the parser and transformer are easy to extend, unlike regex. :) And it's at 96% LOC coverage.

 ## performance
 A typical `.ini` file takes slightly less than 0.02s to be parsed, transformed, and loaded.